 Study system

-Antirrhinum majus L. (Plantaginaceae) is a hermaphroditic, self-incompatible, short-lived perennial species, characterized by a patchy distribution in southern Europe centred over the Pyrenees Mountains (Khimoun , 2011).
-This species occurs from sea level to an altitude of 1900 m (Andalo , 2010), on limestone or siliceous substrates and in habitats with contrasted moisture regimes (rainfall 500-1000 mm per year), where it forms restricted patches mostly in rocky outcrops and screes.
-A. majus thrives in disturbed habitats, and is especially common along roadside and railway embankments (Khimoun , 2011).
+Antirrhinum majus L. (Plantaginaceae) is a hermaphroditic, self-incompatible, short-lived perennial species, characterized by a patchy distribution in southern Europe centred over the Pyrenees Mountains (Khimoun et al, 2011).
+This species occurs from sea level to an altitude of 1900 m (Andalo et al, 2010), on limestone or siliceous substrates and in habitats with contrasted moisture regimes (rainfall 500-1000 mm per year), where it forms restricted patches mostly in rocky outcrops and screes.
+A. majus thrives in disturbed habitats, and is especially common along roadside and railway embankments (Khimoun et al, 2011).

 The subspecies level

 A. majus produces annual inflorescences with zygomorphic flowers.
-The colour of flowers is either magenta or yellow and distinguishes two interfertile subspecies A. m. pseudomajus and A. m. striatum respectively (Andalo et al., 2010).
-At the genetic level, ~1% genetic differentiation was found between A. m. pseudomajus and A. m. striatum on the basis of putatively neutral microsatellite loci, which was one order of magnitude lower than the 10% differentiation found among these populations (Pujol , 2017).
-There is evidence for gene exchange between subspecies in multiple populations across contact zones (Khimoun , 2011).
-Genome scans across a particular contact zone in the Pyrenees also revealed little to negligible differentiation between the two subspecies, with the exception of loci underlying flower colour differences between the two subspecies that were characterized by high differentiation (Whibley, 2006; Tavares , 2018).
-At the environmental level, the separation between the geographic distribution of A. m. pseudomajus and A. m. striatum is not explained by habitat differences, as illustrated by the substantial overlap of environmental conditions between the two species (Khimoun , 2013).
+The colour of flowers is either magenta or yellow and distinguishes two interfertile subspecies A. m. pseudomajus and A. m. striatum respectively (Andalo et al.et al, 2010).
+At the genetic level, ~c.
+1% genetic differentiation (estimated via FST) was found between A. m. pseudomajus and A. m. striatum on the basis of putatively neutral microsatellite loci, which was one order of magnitude lower than the c.
+10% differentiation found among these populations (Pujol et al, 2017).
+There is evidence for gene exchange between subspecies in multiple populations across contact zones (Khimoun et al, 2011).
+Genome scans across a particular contact zone in the Pyrenees also revealed little to negligible differentiation between the two subspecies, with the exception of loci underlying flower colour differences between the two subspecies that were characterized by high differentiation (Whibley, 2006; Tavares et al, 2018).
+Frequency dependent selection exerted by pollinators on the basis of flower colour is acknowledged to maintain the two subspecies separate (Tastard et al, 2012).
+At the environmental level, the separation between the geographic distribution of A. m. pseudomajus and A. m. striatum is not explained by habitat differences, as illustrated by the substantial overlap of environmental conditions between the two species (Khimoun et al, 2013).

 Collection sites and plant material

 Thirteen wild populations of A. majus were sampled in 2011 across the geographic range (between north-eastern Spain and south-western France) to represent the overall diversity of the species, with eight populations of A. m. pseudomajus and five populations of A. m. striatum (Figure 1, Table S1).
 For each subspecies, we sampled populations from low and high altitude habitats in different parts of the species geographic range.
+The variance in altitude was not significantly different between subspecies (see Supporting Information) and should not drive potential differences between taxa.
 Populations sampled along elevation gradients are likely to be confronted to contrasted environmental conditions.
-Fifty-year averages (1950-2000) of mean annual temperature and annual average rainfall were extracted from the WorldClim database (resolution 1km², www.worldclim.org, Hijmans , 2005).
+Fifty-year averages (1950-2000) of mean annual temperature and annual average rainfall were extracted from the WorldClim database (resolution 1km², www.worldclim.org, Hijmans et al, 2005).
 They ranged from 14.8°C and 52 mm (BAN, 61 m above sea level) to 6.1°C and 94 mm (MON, 1564 m above sea level) (Figure S1).
 The sampling of populations in different valleys or on different summits limits spatial autocorrelation in the data and shared phylogeographic history between populations from similar altitudes.
+As a result, populations with similar elevation are not geographically closer.